 The impact of the restatement is reflected in this Management's Discussion and Analysis of Financial Condition and Results of Operations.
-For a summary of the effect of the restatement as of December 31, 2015 and for the three months ended March 31, 2015 see Note 2 to the Financial Statements.
+For a summary of the effect of the restatement as of December 31, 2015 and for the three and six months ended June 30, 2015 see Note 2 to the Financial Statements.

-As a result of the internal investigation discussed in Note 2 to the Financial Statements, we currently estimate that we will incur cash expenditures, including estimated external legal counsel costs related to the pending SEC investigation, of approximately \$31 million associated with the restatement of our financial statements in subsequent periods, some portion of which might be recoverable from Archrock.
+As a result of the internal investigation discussed in Note 2 to the Financial Statements, we incurred in \$7.9 million of costs associated with the restatement of our financial statements during the three and six months ended June 30, 2016, which were primarily related to \$4.8 million of external accounting costs and \$2.7 million of external legal costs.
+We currently estimate that we will incur additional cash expenditures, including estimated external legal counsel costs related to the pending SEC investigation, of approximately \$23 million associated with the restatement of our financial statements in subsequent periods, some portion of which might be recoverable from Archrock.